Dragon Age: Knight Errant: Plot

-The story begins as Vaea and Ser Aaron Hawthorne arrive in the city state of Kirkwall just in time for the coronation celebration of the city's latest Viscount, Varric Tethras, following his adventures from Dragon Age: Inquisition.
+The story begins after Dragon Age: Inquisition – Trespasser as Vaea and Ser Aaron Hawthorne arrive in the city state of Kirkwall just in time for the coronation celebration of the city's latest Viscount, Varric Tethras, following his adventures from Dragon Age: Inquisition.
 Moonlighting as a thief, Vaea follows the roving Ferelden knight's travels to roam the world and unbeknownst to him, uses their act as a cover for her to steal valuable artifacts.
 Various flashbacks of Vaea's past are depicted in the series, which detail how she came into Ser Aaron's service as his squire.
 Vaea takes on a seemingly easy job in Kirkwall, but later becomes embroiled in a dangerous recovery mission on behalf of the Inquisition for Marius and Tessa Forsythia, the protagonists of Magekiller who were captured during an Inquisition mission.
 She is also in danger of having her knight, and her meal ticket, discover the truth about her thievery.